mojzis/svg_inpage/README.md

 # SVG in page

 ## what it does
-* include selected filein a page
+* include selected file in a page or a block

 ## how to use
 ### configuration
+* thus far none ;)

 ### site builders
-* go to list of svg pages
+* sorry, at the moment you to write some code

 ### module creators
 * see example
 * add a hook to define a page or a block

-## plan :
+## plans & ideas :
 ### make the code more OO
 * file , page ?